manbehindthemadness/Concortium/README.md

 ***Note: Specify the requirements and process for failing to meet inclusion requirements, as well as the exclusion via consensus mechanism to ensure clarity and completeness of the proposal.*

+***Note: Ensure inclusion requirements are reasonable goals or produced in a tiered system.*

 ****Note: Define the concept of multi-DAO organizational units and the incentives therein.*

 "The strength of the tribes lies in their unity." - Genghis Khan probably